-Significant mining-related infrastructure remains in the Løkken area, including an operating shaft (Astrup), former concentrator and processing facilities, an electrified and operational narrow-gauge railway (which joins the old mine to the deep water port at Orkanger, located 25km away), low-cost hydroelectric power, and first-class road and telecommunications networks.
+General infrastructure in the Løkken area is first-class, and includes an electrified and operational narrow-gauge railway (which joined the old mine to the deep water port at Orkanger, located 25km away), low-cost hydroelectric power, and excellent road and telecommunications networks.

 |Location||50 km S of Trondheim, Norway|